dombozzo/Rotten-Grapes/README.md

 ### API
 The initial data comes from a csv file that can be found at https://www.kaggle.com/zynicide/wine-reviews.
 Our database consists of 3 main data categories: users, wines, and reviews.
-Users is stored as a dictionary where the key is the user id and the value is a dictionary consisting of the user's name and twitter handle.
+Users are stored in a dictionary where the key is the user id and the value is a dictionary consisting of the user's name and twitter handle.
-Wines is stored as a dictionary where the key is the wine id and the value is a dictionary consisting of information about that bottle of wine (province, region, etc.).
+Wines are stored in a dictionary where the key is the wine id and the value is a dictionary consisting of information about that bottle of wine (province, region, etc.).
-Finally, reviews is stored as a dataframe that contains all of the users' reviews of the wine bottles (1 row per review).
+Finally, reviews are stored in a dataframe that contains all of the users' reviews of the wine bottles (1 row per review).
 Our API uses these three groupings of data to store and extract relevant information.
 For each of these three groupings, the API allows for the getting, setting, and deleting of information.
-We have included functions that allow us to get a specific user's review for a specific wine bottle, receive information on a specific variety (average rating for all bottles belonging to such variety, name of the variety, and a list of the wine bottles that belong to it), and even set a new review, using a specific user id and wine bottle id.
+In addition to basic sets, gets, and deletes, we have included functions that allow us to do the following:
+-get a specific user's review on a specific wine bottle -retrieve information on a specific variety
+    -average rating for all bottles belonging to such variety -name of the variety, and a list of the wine bottles that belong to it -create a new review, using a specific user id and wine bottle id

 These functions are later utilized to execute GET, PUT/POST, and DELETE calls and create the RESTful web service.